 More than 50 million people in the United States have allergies.
-If you often have allergy symptoms – such as itchy, watery eyes; a runny nose; wheezing; and hives, or itchy skin – an allergy test can help determine what you’re allergic to.
+If you often have allergy symptoms – such as itchy, watery eyes; a runny nose; wheezing; and hives or itchy skin – an allergy test can help determine what you’re allergic to.

 Finding out what allergens trigger your body’s defenses is an important first step in effective allergy treatment.
-Tests help find allergies to pollen, molds, dust mites, animal dander, insect stings, foods, and some medicines.
+Tests help identify allergies to pollen, molds, dust mites, animal dander, insect stings, foods, and some medicines.

-A small amount of a suspected allergen is scratched, or “pricked,” on the skin surface, usually the back or a forearm.
+A small amount of a suspected allergen is scratched, or “pricked,” on the skin's surface, usually the back or a forearm.
 Sometimes the allergen may be injected into the skin on the arm.
 If you have an allergy, slight swelling or redness will occur.
 Skin tests must be performed in a doctor’s office to minimize risks of severe reactions.

-Allergy blood tests may be an option for patients when skin tests might be unsafe or won’t work, such as if certain medications are prescribed; if there is a skin condition (eczema or psoriasis) that may interfere with skin testing; or if the patient is a baby or very young child unable to tolerate numerous skin pricks.
+Allergy blood tests may be an option for patients when skin tests might be unsafe or won’t work, such as if certain medications are prescribed; if there is a skin condition (eczema or psoriasis) that may interfere with skin testing; or if the patient is a baby or small child unable to tolerate numerous skin pricks.

 2500 North State Street